FuzzyBunnys/FusorResearchReading/index.md

 - [Crazy Conclusions in Early Childhood](https://raisingfutureadults.blogspot.com/2021/06/crazeh-conclusions-in-early-childhood.html) - Doreen Taylor - Logic is a really clumsy tool.
 When the domain it works in is well defined its very useful, but that's almost never the case.
 As far as I can tell most of mathematics is about defining the domain so that the tools of logic and calculation can be applied to it.
 If you're trying to do a new thing in a new domain that is not well defined how much can you trust the "conclusions" that have been made?
 I don't think very much, I think something very similar to what the child in this article does is what happens with most new research.
 You have to make those erroneous conclusions though to be able to make the correct ones later on.
 - [The Collapse of Rational Certainty](https://meaningness.com/collapse-of-rational-certainty) - David Chapman - David Chapman's blog is consistently interesting, this is a great quick overview of the scientific developments in math and physics that caused a crisis of rationality.
 Very nice to have this put together in a coherent way.
 - [Why Was Western Printing Superior to Asian Printing?](https://erikexamines.substack.com/p/why-was-western-printing-superior) - Erik Engheim - Lots of details that seem trivial from a distance are in fact not at all trivial.
 To create a gestalt you have to micromanage.
 - [Forgetting the Asbestos](https://1517.substack.com/p/forgetting-the-asbestos)- Areoform - Details that matter so much are quickly forgotten.
 Replication is difficult.
 To invent you can merely try to copy the past.
+- [The Space Shuttle Misdirection](https://www.strategictranslation.org/articles/the-space-shuttle-misdirection) - Wang Huning - A translation of Wang Huning's observations, who saw America around it's triumphant Cold War peak.
+He sees technology in America as a way of avoiding hard political and social questions.
+The whole series is worth reading.

 ### Biography - Auto and Otherwise